Lab approaches to complex challenges

 What are social labs?

-Challenges are complex because they are fundamentally unpredictable, because there is too little information, and because we are dealing with living systems ~ such as ecosystems, and yes, people!
-These living systems are dynamic: they change, adapt, and evolve, which makes them inherently unpredictable and only to a limited extent suitable for comprehensive analysis.
+And they’re unpredictable, because we’re dealing with living, dynamic systems ~ such as ecosystems and people ~ that change, adapt, evolve, and mutate.
+This makes them only to a limited extent suitable for comprehensive analysis.

-They therefore also require fundamentally different solutions: it is simply not possible to address complex social challenges effectively through expert-analysis and technical or technocratic approaches alone, nor can they be solved ‘top down’.
+Complex challenges therefore require fundamentally different solutions ~ as it is simply not possible to address them effectively through expert-analysis and technical or technocratic approaches alone.

 1. They are social.
-Instead of being based on experts ~ who are usually very good at analyzing and solving ‘complicated’ problems ~ social labs are organized in such a way that a very diverse field of stakeholders is involved.
+Instead of being based on experts, social labs are organized in such a way that a very diverse field of stakeholders is involved.
 In this way, social labs attempt to represent the complexity of social reality in the most full and rich way.
 Only by working with all those different perspectives, ideas, and viewpoints can we come up with truly effective and innovative approaches.

 2. They are experimental.
-Because these challenges are fundamentally unpredictable, we need to work from an open approach that assumes ‘we do not know’.
+Because complex problems are fundamentally unpredictable, we need to work from an open approach that assumes ‘we do not know’.
 This demands a change of mindset: a different approach to leadership, knowledge, and analysis.
-It demands of us to let go of the ‘planning and control’ paradigm, and develop approaches based on experiment, self-organization, and emergence.
-Although exciting, it can also be challenging to start dealing with our issues in this way!
+It demands us to let go of the ‘planning and control’ mode, and develop approaches based on experiment, self-organization, and emergence.

 3. They are systemic.
 Instead of focussing on isolated issues and sectoral approaches, social labs attempt to address challenges with an eye on the larger system they are part of.
 That is, social labs acknowledge that complex issues are often interconnected with many other issues, and embedded in larger systems.
 They therefore invite a larger, systemic perspective that aims for unearthing the deeper causes rather than focussing on simplistic solutions or addressing superficial ‘symptoms’.